Adenosine receptors and PET

 Adenosine is an endogenous purine nucleoside, composed of nucleobase adenine and β-D-ribose moieties.
-It has a central role in cell metabolism and signaling as such and as the backbone for ATP (adenosine triphosphate) and cAMP (cyclic adenosine monophosphate).
+It has a central role in cell metabolism and signalling as such and as the backbone for ATP (adenosine triphosphate) and cAMP (cyclic adenosine monophosphate).

 Adenosine is rapidly catabolized by adenosine deaminases to inosine, which can be further deribosylated by purine nucleoside phosphorylase to hypoxantine.
 Adenosine deaminase isoform 1 (ADA1) is found in most cells, including blood cells.
 Isoform 2 (ADA2) is found in macrophages and in the plasma.
 Adenosine kinase in red blood cells converts adenosine into adenine nucleotides.

 Adenosine is produced both intracellularly and extracellularly.
 Intracellular adenosine production and release is tightly regulated, and it is not stored in vesicles.
 Extracellular adenosine is produced by degradation of ATP, ADP, and AMP, especially during inflammation, ischemia, hypoxia, and acute tissue injury.
 Methotrexate (MTX) increases adenosine release by inhibition of purine metabolism.

 Adenosine cannot freely pass across the cell and vesicular membranes, but it needs to be transported by nucleoside transporters, which are present in most cells, including erythrocytes.
 Endothelial cells have a very active transport system for adenosine, and also high rate of metabolism, converting adenosine to inosine, hypoxanthine, xanthine, uric acid, and other compounds.
 Dipyridamole elevates extracellular adenosine concentrations by inhibiting equilibrative nucleoside transporters (ENTs).
 ENTs are highly expressed in the central nervous system.
 Concentrative nucleoside transporters (CNTs) are Na+-dependent transporters, found in most tissue types.
 Interstitial adenosine concentration is normally in the range 20-200 nM, and its extracellular half-life is short, a few seconds at most.

 In the brain adenosine modulates the action of neurotransmitters, and affects both neuronal and glial cell functions; both cell types can release adenosine.
 Adenosine modulates the release and uptake of glutamate.
 Adenosine increases the permeability of the blood-brain barrier.
 Outside the brain, adenosine has paracrine function; adenosine and adenosine agonists attenuate inflammation, and induce vasodilation and angiogenesis in the cardiovascular system.
 Cellular signalling occurs through adenosine receptors (ARs).